-McKinleyville Municipal Advisory Committee:
+McKinleyville Municipal Advisory Committee: The primary purpose of the McKinleyville Municipal Advisory Committee (MMAC) is to provide a consistent forum for the public to hear about and advise the Humboldt County Board of Supervisors on local community issues.

-The primary purpose of the McKinleyville Municipal Advisory Committee (MMAC) is to provide a consistent forum for the public to hear about and advise the Planning Commission and Board of Supervisors on local community issues.
+The MMAC is tasked with gathering input from the community and providing advice on matters which relate to county services which are or may be provided to the greater McKinleyville area by the County or other local government agencies.
+The advice to be provided by the MMAC includes but is not limited to advice on matters of public health, safety, welfare, public works, public financing, and proposed annexations that may affect the local area covered by the MMAC.

-The MMAC is tasked with gathering input from the community and commenting on matters of concern which relate to county services provided to the greater McKinleyville area. including but not limited to public works, health, safety, welfare and public financing.
-The MMAC is to review, comment and provide advisory recommendations to the Planning Commission and the Board of Supervisors on proposed zoning amendments, and general plan petitions and amendments located within the McKinleyville planning area related to conformance with the McKinleyville community plan.
+An additional responsibility of the MMAC is to review, comment and provide advisory recommendations to the Planning Commission and the Board of Supervisors on proposed zoning amendments, and General Plan petitions and amendments located within the McKinleyville planning area related to conformance with the McKinleyville community plan.
 The MMAC will also discuss and provide input on long-range planning issues.